cloudkeep-ops/barbican-rabbitmq/README.md

 ### search_discovery.rb

 Uses Chef search to identify other nodes in a RabbitMQ HA cluster.
-This recipe runs hte default recipe after populating the `node['barbican_rabbitmq']['host_ips']` attribute using Chef Search.
+This recipe runs the default recipe after populating the `node['barbican_rabbitmq']['host_ips']` attribute using Chef Search.

 "run_list": [
   "recipe[barbican-rabbitmq]"